CopernicaMarketingSoftware/AMQP-CPP/README.md

  *      -   exclusive           request exclusive access, only this consumer can
  *                              access the queue
  *
- *  The method ChannelHandler::onConsumerStarted() will be called when the
+ *  The callback registered with DeferredConsumer::onSuccess() will be called when the
  *  consumer has started.
  *
  *  @param  queue               the queue from which you want to consume